Thu., Aug. 28, 2008

 Why here?

-But access also attracts the anglers, said Scott Albertson, owner of Scott’s Bait and Tackle in Mystic Island.
-The shop, located near the point, is a main stomping grounds of anglers who fish the area.
+So do currents caused by the river meeting the bay, said Scott Albertson, owner of Scott’s Bait and Tackle in Mystic Island.
+The shop, located near the point, is a main stomping grounds for anglers who fish the area.

+But access also attracts the anglers.
 Lots of other locations probably attract stripers in Great Bay and the Mullica River, but the majority of the waters are inaccessible to the public by foot.
 Graveling Point is a public fishing area that’s part of a federal bird sanctuary.

 Graveling Point juts out into the convergence of Great Bay